gabrieltanhl/Legal-Reading-List-Downloader/README.md

 The Singapore Academy of Law has approved the use of the LRLD by students and faculty members of Singapore Management University (SMU).

-Only SMU LawNet accounts are supported (as of now).
+Only SMU LawNet accounts and MacOS are supported (as of now).

 Start screen             |  Downloading cases :-------------------------:|:-------------------------: